Hunting in Argentina – What you Need to Know

 Vaccines

-The Centers for Disease Control (CDC) recommends all travelers to Argentina be fully vaccinated for Covid-19 before entering the country.
+The Centers for Disease Control (CDC) used to recommend all travelers to Argentina be fully vaccinated for Covid-19 before entering the country.
+This is no longer required but travelers should always be aware of current health recommendations.
 No additional immunizations are required for Argentina hunting trips.
 It is encouraged that you to consult your family physician and/or the Center for Disease Control (CDC) for the most up to date information and recommendations for travel within Argentina.

 Clothing